Storkopolus/PyCitySchools/README.md

 -A District Summary
 A high level snapshot (in table form) of the district's key metrics, including:
   Total Schools
   Total Students
   Total Budget
   Average Math Score
   Average Reading Score
   % Passing Math (The percentage of students that passed math.)
   % Passing Reading (The percentage of students that passed reading.)
   % Overall Passing (The percentage of students that passed math and reading.)

 -A School Summary
 An overview table that summarizes key metrics about each school, including:
   School Name
   School Type
   Total Students
   Total School Budget
   Per Student Budget
   Average Math Score
   Average Reading Score
   % Passing Math (The percentage of students that passed math.)
   % Passing Reading (The percentage of students that passed reading.)
   % Overall Passing (The percentage of students that passed math and reading.)

 -Top Performing Schools (By % Overall Passing)
 A table that highlights the top 5 performing schools based on % Overall Passing.
 Include:
   School Name
   School Type
   Total Students
   Total School Budget
   Per Student Budget
   Average Math Score
   Average Reading Score
   % Passing Math (The percentage of students that passed math.)
   % Passing Reading (The percentage of students that passed reading.)
   % Overall Passing (The percentage of students that passed math and reading.)

 -Bottom Performing Schools (By % Overall Passing)
 A table that highlights the bottom 5 performing schools based on % Overall Passing.
 Include all of the same metrics as above.

-Math Scores by Grade**
+Math Scores by Grade
-Create a table that lists the average Math Score for students of each grade level (9th, 10th, 11th, 12th) at each school.
+A table that lists the average Math Score for students of each grade level (9th, 10th, 11th, 12th) at each school.

 Reading Scores by Grade
-Create a table that lists the average Reading Score for students of each grade level (9th, 10th, 11th, 12th) at each school.
+A table that lists the average Reading Score for students of each grade level (9th, 10th, 11th, 12th) at each school.

 Scores by School Spending
-Create a table that breaks down school performances based on average Spending Ranges (Per Student).
+A table that breaks down school performances based on average Spending Ranges (Per Student).
 4 bins were used to group school spending.
 The table includes:
   Average Math Score
   Average Reading Score
   % Passing Math (The percentage of students that passed math.)
   % Passing Reading (The percentage of students that passed reading.)
   % Overall Passing (The percentage of students that passed math and reading.)

 -Scores by School Size
 Similar to the above breakdown but based on a reasonable approximation of school size (Small, Medium, Large).